Leading causes of divorce that you need to think about

 Opposite of weight gain, the same problem comes up when one of the spouses loses a lot of weight.
 In that situation, he/she becomes attractive to others, maybe for the first time in their lives.

 These changes in physical appearance can have a big negative impact on self-esteem and many other parts of your life especially can impact your level of intimacy and can become a real reason for divorce.

 Also Read: What Makes A Woman Beautiful To Man?

 Missing communication in marriage often leads to resentment and frustration for both and that has an impact on all aspects of marriage.

-The communication starts to suffer when you get so wrapped up in all the layers of your life.
-Such as kids, work, family relations, your mental health and so much more.
-These things if you can’t find balance can suck the time out of our day and the life out of your relationship with your spouse.
+Communication starts to suffer when you get so wrapped up in all the layers of your life.
+Such as kids, work, family relations, mental health and so much more.
+These things if you can’t find balance can suck the time out of your day and the life out of your relationship with your spouse.

 Not talking enough throughout the day, making nasty comments to express your feelings are an unhealthy method of communication that needs to be detached in marriage.

 Also, don’t let things fester for a long time.
 It makes the issue more significant and can result in feelings of betrayal.